fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_references.md

 b = 100
 ~~~

 In other words, `ref` for the entire program was `a`.
 The first line where the reference was created set it to alias `a`, but all subsequent instructions were modifying `a`.
+Both initialization and assignment use `=` but do different things.

 ## core rules of references